smnorris/roadintegrator/README.md

 - download all required source data from DataBC Catalogue
 - load all source data to PostGIS
-- in PostGIS, preprocess source road layers, creating lines from RESULTS road polyons and tiling all sources
+- in PostGIS, preprocess source road layers, creating lines from input road polyons and tiling all sources
 - dump sources road layers into a single gdb
 - looping through tiles (20k or 250k):
     + use the ArcGIS [Integrate tool](http://resources.arcgis.com/en/help/main/10.2/index.html#//00170000002s000000) to conflate the roads into a single layer based on hierarchy specified in `sources.csv`